Education Research Current Organisation and Cooperation NL

 Summary

 You have acquired a broad background by following a set of compulsory courses and practicals in the first year.
 In the second year students deepen their studies by selecting one of three distinct streams: Energy, Ecosystem Services, and Water.
 Therefore, the second year consists of compulsory courses (Climate Impacts & Policy, Advanced Spatial Analysis, and the Master Thesis Project) and a variety of electives that are different for each of the three streams.
 A total of 18 credits can be obtained within each stream.
+It is also possible to choose courses from multiple streams.
+You do not necessarily have to follow a particular stream, as long as you obtain 18 credits from a combination of the electives listed below.

 Stream 1: Energy